apache/spark/python/docs/source/user_guide/sql/python_udtf.rst

             -----
             - The result of the function must be a tuple representing a single row in the UDTF result relation.
-            - UDTFs do not ccept keyword arguments during the function call.
+            - UDTFs currently do not accept keyword arguments during the function call.
-            - Use "yield" to produce one row at a time for the UDTF result relation.
-            - Alternatively, you may use "return" to produce multiple rows at once for the UDTF result relation.

             Examples
             --------
-            Using the "yield" statement:
             >>> def eval(self, x: int, y: int) -> Iterator[Any]:
             >>>     yield x + y, x - y
             >>>     yield y + x, y - x

-            Using the "return" statement
-            >>> def eval(self, x: int, y: int) -> Iterator[Any]:
-            >>>     return [(x + y, x - y), (y + x, y - x)]
             """
             ...